[[caption-width-right:256:And the [[foldercontrol]]

 %% The page image is a notorious example: if you really must change it, remember to update the entries referencing it as "see above" or "see the page image" among the ones below. %%

 Being a series from Nintendo, VideoGame/DonkeyKongCountry sure as hell doesn't lack the others' mood-swings from [[SugarBowl cheery and childish]] to [[NightmareFuel genuinely frightening]].
 Enjoy - FromACertainPointOfView - Nintendo and Rare's use of the hardware capacities.

 [[folder:Examples for Donkey Kong Country 1-3]]

-* The ''Donkey Kong Country'' games had shockingly depressing Game Over screens. [[http://www.youtube.com/watch?v=d-U5e9LR6E4 The first one]] shows DK and Diddy horribly beaten down in a dark void, with a morbid font and depressing music playing (as you can see from the page image), [[http://www.youtube.com/watch?v=qAPxbnL4a7E the second one]] shows Diddy and Dixie locked up while depressing music plays and the GameOver message hovers down to taunt you (with the whole screen slowly turning blood red), and finally, [[http://www.youtube.com/watch?v=o3-6g7p56lQ&feature=related the third one,]] shows Kiddy and Dixie in a baby crib, while a [[IronicNurseryTune creepy Music Box plays depressing music]] (ButtonMashing allows you to play along) until [[LastNoteNightmare you hear someone slam a door]].
+* The first three ''Donkey Kong Country'' games for SNES had shockingly depressing Game Over screens. [[http://www.youtube.com/watch?v=d-U5e9LR6E4 The first one]] shows an injured Donkey Kong and Diddy Kong standing in a dark background, with a deranged wooden font and depressing music playing (as you can see from the page image), [[http://www.youtube.com/watch?v=qAPxbnL4a7E the second one]] shows Diddy and Dixie locked up while depressing music plays and the GameOver message hovers down to taunt you (with the whole screen slowly turning blood red), and finally, [[http://www.youtube.com/watch?v=o3-6g7p56lQ&feature=related the third one,]] shows Kiddy and Dixie with sad expression in a baby crib, while a [[IronicNurseryTune creepy Music Box plays depressing music]] (ButtonMashing allows you to play along) until [[LastNoteNightmare you hear someone slam a door]].

-** Oh and to make things worse?
-The first game's game over screen DOESN'T GO AWAY until you press a button on your controller.
+** To make things worse, the first game's game over screen DOESN'T GO AWAY until you press a button on your controller.
 Even when the music ends, it will stay there to haunt you forever [[spoiler: until you mash the "A" button so that you can be relieved to see the opening again.]]

 ** The game over screen from the [=GBC=] version [[http://www.youtube.com/watch?v=D1YPcRhZLGs can be even worse thank to color limitation]], as well as the music being changed to a [[DarkReprise quite depressing version of the Jungle Hijinxs theme]]. [[spoiler:Thank the heavens for the SNES' 16-bit processor...]]